Sailing in PARADISE anyone?

 Due to space, safety equipment and onboard resource limitations I can only host ONE (that is "1") crew at a time.

-Like on most boats sailing in the tropics we sometimes live cloth-free when at anchor.
-If nudity - yours and others - offends you then this experience is not for you.
+Like on many boats sailing in the tropics we live cloth-free when at anchor.
+If nudity - yours and others - offends you then this experience is not for you (and you should therefore not apply).

 There is no internet access on-board.
-You can usually find wifi when close to shore, or buy a data card for your smartphone; or simply learn to live the good old fashion way with no internet (guilty as charged, I'm still working on that one!)
+You can usually find WiFi when close to shore, or buy a data SIM card for your smartphone (Vini or Vodafone); or simply learn to live the good old fashion way with no internet (I'm still working on this one!)

 Max 25 hours a week